Israel–Spain relations: October 7 attacks and the Gaza war

+2026 Iran War

+On 10 March 2026, Spain's gazette announced that the country officially withdrew Spain's ambassador to Israel, with the Ministry of Foreign Affairs stated that its embassy in Tel Aviv will be led by a chargé d’affaires.
+The Israeli Embassy in Spain has similarly been headed by a chargé d'affaires since May 2024.

+On 19 April 2026, the Prime Minister of Spain, Pedro Sánchez, declared that Spain would officially suggest to the European Union to end its partnership agreement with Israel.
+Sánchez remarked that Israel “breaches international law” and thus “should not be a partner of the European Union.”
+Previously, the foreign ministers from Spain, Ireland, and Slovenia had charged Israel with breaching human rights and violating the EU partnership agreement due to the Israeli parliament's approval of the death penalty and the actions of settlers.

+In August 2026, Spain prime minister said that Israel and Russia undertook a covert influence campaign to spread disinformation on the 2026 Ceuta migrant crisis.

 Religious and cultural ties

 Many Israelis are Sephardi Jews, culturally associated with the Iberian Peninsula from where Jews were expelled in the late-fifteenth century.
 Many Israelis are also of Spanish and Portuguese Jewish extraction from before the expulsion of Jews from the Iberian peninsula.
 Some Israelis live in Spain today, and there is also a small contemporary Spanish Jewish community.
 Many Spanish people are also of converso or marrano origin, with a recent study estimating the figure to be as high as 20%.
 An Israeli newspaper, Maariv, noted that José Luis Rodríguez Zapatero has said that his family is of Jewish descent, probably from a family of Marranos.

 In honor of the 25th anniversary of diplomatic and cultural relations between Spain and Israel, the Museo Nacional del Prado in Madrid loaned a painting by El Greco to the Israel Museum in Jerusalem.
 A special evening was held in the presence of Yitzhak Navon, the fifth President of the State of Israel and Alvaro Iranzo Gutierrez, ambassador of Spain in Israel.